 Personal Data:

-Personal data is information that can be used on its own or with other information to identify an individual to form Personally Identifiable Information (PII).
+Personal data are information that can be used on its own or with other information to identify an individual to form Personally Identifiable Information (PII).

 A field domain CSE collects and stores personal data.

 Examples of personal data: Sensor data, Electrical power consumption, Operating state of air conditioner, etc.